Mesothelioma

 • Treatment response

-Prognosis is just an estimate based on the past results of other mesothelioma patients.
-Everyone’s situation is unique, and your prognosis can improve depending on how your body responds to treatment.
+Prognosis is an estimate based on the past results of other mesothelioma patients.
+Everyone’s situation is unique, and your prognosis can improve with treatment.

 Some patients have exceeded their initial prognosis by months, years, and even decades.
-These mesothelioma survivors have defied expectations and are still living fulfilling lives with the people they love.
+These mesothelioma survivors have gone on to live happy lives despite what they were told about their future.

 Life Expectancy and Survival Rate

-Mesothelioma life expectancy and survival rate are essential terms for patients to understand when getting a diagnosis.
+Mesothelioma life expectancy and survival rate are essential terms for patients to understand when getting a prognosis.

-• Life expectancy is the estimated length of time a person diagnosed with mesothelioma can expect to live.
+• Life expectancy is the estimated time a person diagnosed with mesothelioma can expect to live.
 It’s typically given in months or years.
 The average life expectancy with mesothelioma is 12-21 months.

-• Survival rate represents the percentage of patients still alive a certain period after their mesothelioma diagnosis.
-It’s often expressed as a percentage over 1, 5, or 10 years.
-The overall 5-year survival rate for mesothelioma is 12%, according to the ACS.
+• Survival rate measures the number of patients still alive a certain period after their mesothelioma diagnosis.
+It’s expressed as a percentage over 1, 5, or 10 years.
+The overall 5-year survival rate for mesothelioma cancer is 12%, according to the ACS.

 Pleural mesothelioma survivor John Stahl and his wife Dee Stahl